A while ago, I started a new children’s ghostwriting project, and the client recommended that I read a book she wanted her book to be similar to.

 The client raved about the picture book.
 So, I bought the Kindle version and read it.

-I’ll start with the positives:
+I’ll start with the positives of the book:

 1. The illustrations were colorful and fun.